Published on May 10, 2025 5 min read

 Security Controls

-Certified or promoted models can be designated as official within an organization, guiding users toward trusted sources.
+Certified or promoted models can be marked as official within an organization, guiding users toward trusted sources.

 Best Practices for Semantic Models